M17 (amateur radio)

-M17 is a digital radio modulation mode developed by Wojciech Kaczmarski (amateur radio call sign SP5WWP) et al. M17 is primarily designed for voice communications on the VHF amateur radio bands, and above.
-The project received a grant from the Amateur Radio Digital Communications in 2021 and 2022.
+M17 is a digital voice and data protocol specification developed by Wojciech Kaczmarski (amateur radio call sign SP5WWP) with contributions from the amateur radio community.
+M17 is primarily designed for voice communications on the VHF amateur radio bands, and above.
+The project received grants from the Amateur Radio Digital Communications in 2021 and 2022.

-The protocol has been integrated into several hardware and software projects.
-In 2021, Kaczmarski received the ARRL Technical Innovation Award for developing an open-source digital radio communication protocol, leading to further advancements in amateur radio.
+The protocol has been integrated into several hardware and software projects, including commercial handheld radios.

 Technical characteristics

 Spectrogram of the M17 protocol transmission.
 Time is on vertical axis, advancing from bottom to top.
 There's a 40-millisecond preamble visible at the beginning of the transmission.

 M17 uses Frequency-Division Multiple Access (FDMA) technology in which different communication streams are separated by frequency and run concurrently.
-It utilizes 4,800 symbols per second, 4-level frequency-shift keying (4FSK) with a root Nyquist filter applied to the bitstream.
+It utilizes 4,800 symbols per second, 4-level frequency-shift keying (4FSK) with a root Nyquist filter applied to the symbol-mapped bitstream.
 Radio channels are 9 kHz wide, with channel spacing of 12.5 kHz.
 The gross data rate is 9,600 bits per second, with the actual data transfer at 3,200.
 The transmission, called stream, is divided into 40-millisecond long frames, each prepended with a 16-bit long synchronization word.
 A group of 6 frames form a superframe and is needed to decode the link information data.

-Protocol allows for low-speed data transfer (along with voice), e.g. GNSS position data.
+The protocol allows for low-speed data transfer (along with voice), e.g. GNSS position data.

 The mode has been successfully transmitted through EchoStar XXI and QO-100 geostationary satellites.

-The protocol's specification is released under GNU General Public License.
+M17 transmissions have also been tested using the OPS-SAT experimental satellite platform.

 Voice encoding

-M17 uses Codec 2, a low bitrate voice codec developed by David Rowe VK5DGR et al. Codec 2 was designed to be used for amateur radio and other high compression voice applications.
+M17 uses Codec 2, a low bitrate voice codec developed by David Rowe VK5DGR et al. Codec 2 was selected as the voice codec due to its open licensing and suitability for low-bitrate digital voice applications.
 It is based on linear predictive coding with mixed-harmonic sinusoidal excitation.
-The protocol supports both 3200 (full-rate) and 1600 bits per second (half-rate) modes.
+The M17 protocol supports both 3200 (full-rate) and 1600 bits per second (half-rate) modes.